eclipse/openvsx/cli/README.md

 You can use `ovsx` for publishing [VS Code extensions](https://code.visualstudio.com/api) to an Open VSX instance.
 This is very similar to [vsce](https://github.com/microsoft/vscode-vsce), the publishing tool for the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).

-You must create a personal access token before you can use `osvx` to publish.
+You must create an Open VSX [personal access token](https://open-vsx.org/user-settings/tokens) before you can use `osvx` to publish.
 You can either pass the token via the `--pat` (or `-p`) argument, or put it into an environment variable named `OVSX_PAT`.

 Variants:
  * `ovsx publish`